CSAllenISDClassroom/scheduling-app-model-your-mom/Functionality.md

 ### Design
 Create a function, randomScheduleGenerator, which creates a random valid schedule, overriding all current schedule positions

-*PUT method
+* PUT method
-*no parameters necessary
+* No parameters necessary
-*the body would be the userID/email of the user for identification of the right schedule and course pool -> {"email" : "ben-dover@student.allenisd.org"}
+* The body would be the userID/email of the user for identification of the right schedule and course pool -> {"email" : "ben-dover@student.allenisd.org"}
-*the status code would be "200 OK"
+* The status code would be "200 OK"
-*Possible errors: "409 Conflict" which could occur if none of the courses in the course pool can make a schedule
+* Possible errors: "409 Conflict" which could occur if none of the courses in the course pool can make a schedule

 ### QA
 Classes should be randomly selected but still follow the rules of:
-*No duplicate classes
+* No duplicate classes
-*Some classes are exclsuive to certain grade levels and education *No conflicting times with periods
+* Some classes are exclsuive to certain grade levels and education
+* No conflicting times with periods
-*Has the required amount of class time on "A" and "B" days.
+* Has the required amount of class time on "A" and "B" days.